MythicTy/DingiesAndDragQueens/source/content/index.md

 title: Welcome to the Dingies and Drag Queens Wiki!
 ---
 This is the home of anything available to players in Dingies and Drag Queens.
 If something appears that probably shouldn't, oops.
 Assume you can access everything here.

+As a note, I also keep my Uni notes in this vault because it's cheaper and easier to manage, which might accidentally make it through the Wiki.
+If it does, let me know.
 # Important Links
 - [Homebrew and Character Creation Document](https://docs.google.com/document/d/1GyZ967od1gMjKSl7hZ31i3rEnH9sMv9GgVYi9SFBdRY/edit?usp=sharing)
 - [GitHub Page](https://github.com/MythicTy/DingiesAndDragQueens)